danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 # ``DeckKit``

-DeckKit helps you create deck-based apps in `SwiftUI`.
+DeckKit is a Swift SDK that helps you build deck-based apps in SwiftUI.

 ## Overview

 ![DeckKit logo](Logo.png)

+DeckKit is a Swift SDK that helps you build deck-based apps in SwiftUI.

+DeckKit has a ``DeckView`` that can render any item collection, with support for swipe gestures, edge swipe detection, shuffling, etc.

-DeckKit decks can be customized to great extent.
+DeckKit has other deck views as well, and can be customized to great extent.
 You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.